mohit56779/Finance-Right/README.md

 # Finance-Right
-Finance Right is a financial management app for people with shared finances.
+Finance Right is a personal finance app for people with shared finances.

 [Documentation](https://mohit56779.github.io/Finance-Right/)